-Within 60 days after a guardianship is terminated under G.S.
+Within 30 days after a guardianship is terminated under G.S.
 35A-1295, the guardian shall file a final account for the period from the end of the period of his most recent annual account to the date of that event.
 If the clerk, after review of the guardian's account, approves the account, the clerk shall enter an order discharging the guardian from further liability."

 Sec.
-33. This act shall become effective October 1, 1989.
+33. This act is effective upon ratification.